 What partnerships, if any, with CSRA Resa

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

 Action Step Establish a system for ongoing data collection and analysis to monitor students' progress and inform instructional decisions (E-Walk Observations)

-- t. a · · · · · · · · · · · · · · · · · · ·

 Funding Sources Title I, Part A SIG

 Consolidated Funding

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Supportive Learning Environment

 Method for Monitoring data books, lesson plans, data analysis protocol

-Implementation
+Implementation i i i

 Method for Monitoring student data folders, data wall

 Effectiveness

 Position/Role Responsible Principal, Assistant Principal, Instructional Specialist and Teachers

 Timeline for Implementation Monthly

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-What partnerships, if any, with
+What partnerships, if any, with any, with ith

-IHEs, business, Non-Profits,
+IHEs, business, Non-Profits, Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private private ,

+entity with a demonstrated rated

-demonstrated record of success is
+record of success is the LEA he LEA

-the LEA implementing in carrying
+implementing in carrying out ing out

-out this action step(s)?
+this action step(s)?

 Action Step Implement a school-wide intervention time.

 Funding Sources Title I, Part A SIG

 Consolidated Funding

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 N/A

 Immigrant

 Systems Coherent Instruction

 Effective Leadership

 Supportive Learning Environment

 Method for Monitoring Designate an hour each day for intervention.
 Mondays and Wednesdays (ELA).
-Tuesdays

-Implementation and Thursdays (Math).
-Fridays are reserved for progress monitoring and additional
+Implementation Tuesdays and Thursdays (Math).
+Fridays are reserved for progress monitoring

-support in either content.
-An hours is allocated so that our school intervention time aligns
+and additional support in either content.
+An hours is allocated so that our school

-with the corrective reading/reading mastery intervention time for students with
+intervention time aligns with the corrective reading/reading mastery intervention

-disabilities.
+time for students with disabilities.

 Method for Monitoring weekly walkthroughs, lesson plans, student groups

 Effectiveness

 Position/Role Responsible Principal, Assistant Principal, Instructional Specialist, Teachers

 Timeline for Implementation Weekly

 What partnerships, if any, with CSRA Resa

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

-Action Step Establish an additional PLC for planning mathematical differentiation (Math Intervention Template)
+Action Step Provide professional learning on mathematical pedagogy and concepts.

 Funding Sources Title I, Part A SIG

 Subgroups Economically Disadvantaged

 Foster

 Homeless

 English Learners

-Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

-N/A

-Immigrant

 Systems Coherent Instruction

-Effective Leadership
+Professional Capacity

 Supportive Learning Environment

-Method for Monitoring lesson plans
+Method for Monitoring After professional learning is conducted, focus walks will be conducted and

-Implementation
+Implementation feedback will be given to teachers to determine additional support.

-Method for Monitoring focus walks, formative/summative assessments
+Method for Monitoring focus walks

 Effectiveness

-Position/Role Responsible Instructional Specialist, Teachers
+Position/Role Responsible Administration, Instructional Specialist, MTSS Facilitator and Peers

-Timeline for Implementation Weekly
+Timeline for Implementation Monthly